lambusli/cool-compiler/pa4/README.md

 Line 447 ~ 886 are all the typechecking functions for AST nodes.
 The typechecking process happens recursively: the type of a parent AST node depends on the types of its children.

+My testing approach is generally "write a little bit codes and then test."
+At each mini-step: inheritance graph, checking for repetitions, scoped tables, typechecking for each ASTnode, I stopped and came up with both good and bad examples.

 Final remark on the resolution of SELF_TYPE.
 I mention this issue because the sheer number of bugs related to this issue calls my attention.
 Generally, SELF_TYPE is not resolved if we just perform <= or LUB operation.
 However, in [Dispatch] and [StaticDispatch], SELF_TYPE is resolved under two circumstances: 1. when an argument of dispatch evaluates to SELF_TYPE; 2. when the declared type of the method is SELF_TYPE.
 SELF_TYPE is resolved under scenario 1, because we need to compare whether an argument's type is consistent with the definition of formal.
 Since formal cannot have SELF_TYPE and the comparison has to happen, we resolve the SELF_TYPE of the argument in dispatch.
 SELF_TYPE is resolved under scenario 2.
 Consider this example:
 ```
 true = true.copy()
 ```
 This expression should evaluates to Bool.
 However, since .copy() function evalutes to SELF_TYPE, if SELF_TYPE does not resolve here, then the [Compare] rule is no longer valid and the expression evaluates to Object.